Sukhveer97/ML-Projects/Object Detection/Project Diary.md

 # Object Detection Project Diary

+Welcome!
+This portion of the project is my progress diary which will be updated daily until the finished product.
+The aim of this is to show the steps taken to create such a project, the research and time put into it.

 In this project I will be showcasing my app that I created for object detection for android.

 The aim of this project it to achieve an application that will use your phones camera and detect several objects in live time, I have also thought about adding a feature that will allow the user to import their own images/videos and have the app detect objects in them too.